Qualifying a BOM

 Developers mostly use PCB CAD software packages to create their schematics and PCB layout.
 While doing this, they have to input the details of electronic components that will go into the PCB.
 Most PCB CAD software packages are capable of using this information from the developers to generate the primary BOM, listing the part names, their individual quantity, and their positional identities on the PCB.
 Usually, this primary document is in the form of a spreadsheet, and it is possible to add information to it later by creating additional rows and columns as necessary.

 Complex designs require BOMs that cater to several requirements.
 For instance, consumer electronic industries may manufacture several products that use a common PCB, but different onboard components.
-For them, it is easier to create a database of all the components they use, and tag their usage with the product identity, positional identity, and individual quantity in specific products.
+Generally, it is easier to create a database of all the components they use, and tag their usage with the product identity, positional identity, and individual quantity in specific products.
 Generating a BOM is then a simple affair of filtering the contents of the database with the name of the product.

 Read About: AVOIDING COMMON PCB FAILURE MODES